 State Municipal Construction Grant Program

-In late February 2012 the Department notified municipal discharges, non-point source controls and consulting engineers of the FFY 2012 funding available for wastewater infrastructure and abatement projects and requested that they submit a listing of any projects to be considered for funding.
-FFY 2012 is the third year that federal law requires that additional subsidizes be offered in the regular CWSRF program.
-The law requires Maine’s CWSRF program to provide borrowers with a minimum of $608,006 and maximum of $912,008.
-Maine’s CWSRF will offer the maximum amount to borrowers in the form of loan principal forgiveness.
 Congress and EPA encourage States to target this subsidy for public health and water quality protection projects to communities that could otherwise not afford an SRF loan.
 In addition, green infrastructure, water or energy efficiency improvements and sustainable infrastructure through implementation of asset management plans are also a priority to EPA.
-This necessitates the ranking of the projects to determine which ones will receive a portion of the limited principal forgiveness.
-An explanation of how principal forgiveness was allocated in 2012 is included in the priority system section of the Final Intended Use Plan (IUP) for FFY 2012.
+This necessitates the ranking of the projects to determine which projects will receive a portion of the limited principal forgiveness.
+An explanation of how principal forgiveness will be allocated in 2014 is included in the priority system section of the Draft Intended Use Plan (IUP) for FFY 2014.

-Using the FFY 2012 ranking criteria the Department reviewed information submitted on the proposed projects and developed a draft list of projects for proposed funding through the CWSRF.
+Using the FFY 2014 ranking criteria, the Department reviewed information submitted by applicants for their proposed projects and developed a list of projects for funding through the CWSRF.
 Loan offers were made to fund the proposed projects on the draft list.
-Not all loan offers were accepted and any remaining principal forgiveness was redistributed to remaining applicants in accordance with the procedures outlined in the Final IUP.
+Not all loan offers were accepted and any remaining principal forgiveness not accepted was redistributed to remaining applicants in accordance with the procedures outlined in the Final IUP.
 In partnership with the Maine Municipal Bond Bank, the Department is proposing to distribute this money to eligible projects in funding packages consisting of loan principal forgiveness and low interest loans.

 In compliance with the requirement in the CWA sec.
-606(c) to provide for public review and comment, on May 1, 2012 the Department posted the Intended Use Plan in draft form.
-No comments were received and the Final Intended Use Plan was posted on May 24, 2012.
-Posted below is an Amended Intended Use Plan for public comment.
-The Department also provided notice of the availability of this Amended IUP to all organizations and individuals in its distribution list by email and/or letter on August 16, 2012.
+606(c) to provide for public review and comment, the Department posted the Intended Use Plan in draft form for public comment.
+The Department also provided notice of the availability of this IUP to all organizations and individuals in its distribution list by email and/or letter on June 10, 2014.
+No comments were received.

 - Model Energy Audit Request For Proposals